Kevin-Shih/Deformable-3D-Gaussians/README.md

 ## changes made
 - added differnt annealing strategies
 - hyperparameter tuning
+- add GES version in `train_ges.py`, which use GEF instead of Gaussians to represent 3D scene.

 ## Instructions of using Point-E to generate the initial point cloud
 Please use [image2pointcloud.ipynb](https://github.com/openai/point-e/blob/main/point_e/examples/image2pointcloud.ipynb) to generate the 3D point cloud at t=0.